IEavan/scaling-behaviour-of-SAT/README.md

 Scaling Behviour of SAT: Theory and Practice
 ========================
-An exposition on the gap between theoreticalconditional lower bounds for SAT and thepractical performance of SAT solvers.
+An exposition on the gap between theoretical conditional lower bounds for SAT and the practical performance of SAT solvers.

 ## Author(s)
 *   Eavan Thomas Pattie